Chaliyam: History

-Chaliyam, on the southern bank of Chaliyar river and the northern bank of Kadalundi River, was a part the kingdom of Parappanad during medieval period.
+Chaliyam, on the southern bank of Chaliyar river and the northern bank of Kadalundi River, was a part of the kingdom of Parappanad during the medieval period.
 The rulers of Parappanad were vassals to the Zamorin of Calicut.
-The headquarters of Parappanad royal family was the coastal town of Parappanangadi in present-day Malappuram district.
+The headquarters of the Parappanad royal family was the coastal town of Parappanangadi in the present-day Malappuram district.
 In the 15th century, Parappanad Swaroopam was divided into two - Northern Parappanad (Beypore Swaroopam) and Southern Parappanad (Parappur Swaroopam).

 Kadalundi, Vallikkunnu, and Parappanangadi, were included in Southern Parappanad.
 Beypore, Cheruvannur, and Panniyankara, on northern bank of Chaliyar, became Northern Parappanad.

-It is also known the ruler of the Kingdom of Tanur (Vettathunadu Swaroopam), had assisted the Portuguese to build a fort at the island of Chaliyam, which was a part of Southern Parappanad, and was destructed during the Siege of Chaliyam in 1571.
+It is also known that the ruler of the Kingdom of Tanur (Vettathunadu Swaroopam), assisted the Portuguese in building a fort in Southern Parappanad, which was later destroyed during the Siege of Chaliyam in 1571.
 Feroke became a part of the Kingdom of Mysore in the late 18th century CE.
 Chaliyam became a part of the Kingdom of Mysore in the late 18th century.
 Following the Third Anglo-Mysore War and the subsequent Treaty of Seringapatam, Chaliyam became a part of Malabar District under British Raj.
 Chaliyam was included in Eranad Taluk in the Malappuram Revenue Division of Malabar District with its Taluk headquarters at Manjeri.
 Following the formation of the state of Kerala in 1956, Chaliyam became a part of Tirurangadi Revenue block of Tirur Taluk.
-On 16 June 1969, Eranad Taluk, Tirur Taluk, Tirurangadi, and Parappanangadi, were transferred to newly formed Malappuram district.
+On 16 June 1969, Eranad Taluk, Tirur Taluk, Tirurangadi, and Parappanangadi, were transferred to the newly formed Malappuram district.
 However, three revenue villages of Tirur Taluk, namely, Feroke, Ramanattukara, and Kadalundi, remained in Kozhikode district, as they were much closer to Kozhikode city centre.
 However Kadalundi Nagaram beach (where Kadalundi River flows into Arabian Sea, a part of Vallikkunnu Grama Panchayat), Tenhipalam, the centre of University of Calicut, and Karippur, the site of Calicut International Airport, became parts of Malappuram.
 Feroke, Ramanattukara, and Kadalundi are parts of Kozhikode Taluk and Kozhikode metropolitan area.